Friday Coding Sessions are one of our main in-house developer educations. Inspired by skill exchange communities, we gather every Friday.

 FCS plays a vital role in those efforts.
 It also helps develop strong professional bonds.
 Therefore, it is lowering the potential barriers when it comes to asking questions.

 Our FCS is our most popular in-house education and skill exchange program.
 But, we also encourage people to use their 4-hours-a-week paid training beyond FCS.
-Some people take courses on Udemy, Freecodecamp, Coursera and elsewhere.
+Some people take courses on Udemy, Freecodecamp, Coursera, and elsewhere.
 If we need to pay for some courses – our colleagues will let us know, and Point Jupiter takes care of that.
 We understand and appreciate the fact that different people have different learning approaches.
 It’s a reasonable effort for us to try and accommodate them.

 Besides these kinds of education, we send our colleagues to workshops and conferences.
 After they get home, safe and sound, we ask those people to redeliver and share what they learned.
-We can’t send the entire team at the same time at the conference on the other continent.
+We can’t send the entire team at the same time to the conference on the other continent.
 Time constraints prevent us from sending all those people to the same conference.
 That is why redelivery helps us a lot.

 Formal education and a university degree?

 One of the often-asked questions is about the value of formal education.
-It’s easy to form a picture that a college or high-school dropouts make for the best devs and designers.
-People often draw parallels with Steve Jobs and Bill Gates.
+It’s easy to form a picture that college or high-school dropouts make for the best devs and designers.
+People often draw parallels between Steve Jobs and Bill Gates.
 Jobs and Gates are probably the most famous college dropouts.

 When talking to high-school or college students – we always tell them the same thing.
 Having a degree and formal education doesn’t mean that you will be an excellent developer.
 But if we have to choose between two capable hires with the same skillset – we would hire that person with a degree.
 Our current team has people from various academic backgrounds.
 Some are with a Master’s degree and some with a Bachelor’s degree.
 Some haven’t (yet) completed their degrees.
 Having a degree will not, on its own, give you a higher salary.
 But, it will provide you with a substantial headstart during the hiring process.